Jim Chanos: Tesla investors are 'paying money to lose money'

 Chanos warned investors betting on CEO Elon Musk's past success that Musk will likely leave Tesla "at some point" to focus on one of his other projects.

-"He's spending more and more time on his other ventures," he added.
+"He's spending more and more time on his other ventures," Chanos added.

 The founder and president of the hedge fund Kynikos Associates is known for his success in short selling, or betting that stocks will lose value.
 In 2009, he correctly predicted that China's debt-fueled economy was due for a setback.